-At this stage, based on the data collected to date, introduction value is considered the most appropriate proxy for regulatory effort.
+Based on the data collected to date, introduction value is considered the most appropriate proxy for regulatory effort.
 Through the effort data capture process undertaken by AICIS and DCCEEW, the data set will be more robust and analysis of a more robust data set will determine whether alternative charging approaches are more suitable to better align costs with charges.
-As part of the annual CRIS, the effort data has been reviewed resulting in revisions applied to the levy tier structure which are detailed in Section 3.4.3 Changes to regulatory charges.
-Any further changes will be included in the 2025-26 CRIS.
+As part of the annual CRIS, the effort data has been reviewed confirming that the levy tier structure detailed in the 2024-25 CRIS remains appropriate.

+Any further changes will be included in the 2026-27 CRIS.
 Stakeholder consultation will occur before any additional charging approaches are implemented.